ed7543/timski_proekt/README.md

 into the `blog_posts` table shown on the Ресурси/Blog page — the automated counterpart to an admin manually pasting a link.
 Safe to re-run any time: it only ever adds announcements whose URL isn't already imported.

+The same script also pulls from a second, national source — the Ministry of Education and Science's own "Конкурси" and "Стипендии" boards (`mon.gov.mk`, see `backend/services/mon_konkursi.py`).
+Not every posting there is student-relevant (a lot is K-12 textbooks, pupil dormitories, gymnasium programs), so `mon_konkursi.is_relevant_to_students` filters before anything is imported.
+Both sources land in the same "Конкурси" Blog category and each scraped posting is fetched via the exact same `blog_fetcher.py` path a manually-pasted admin link would use, so they're indistinguishable from any other Blog card once imported.

 To run it automatically every day on Windows, use `run_finki_announcements.bat` (in the project root) with Task Scheduler:
 ```